sgherbst/tapdance/README.md

 # tapdance

-JTAG debug generator written in magma
+This generates a JTAG debug interface using [magma](https://github.com/phanrahan/magma).